lauraludka44-code/alan-beckers-stickfigures-unofficial/README.md

 ### **Note: This application is only supported for Windows. macOS and Linux are not supported.**

-This is a customised version of Kilkakon's Shimeji-ees dedicated towards providing an easy way to download, install and receive updates for Alan Becker's suite of stickfigures to roam around and give you company on your desktop.
+This is a customised stand-alone app of Kilkakon's Shimeji-ees dedicated towards providing an easy way to download, install and receive updates for Alan Becker's suite of stickfigures to roam around and give you company on your desktop.
 The animations, behaviours and actions are all created and provided by [**Stickwave/@StickLaserPhase**](https://x.com/StickLaserPhase) (Thank you so much!) with my own little tweaks.

 ## Installation Guide